tymonaghan/homepyge/journal.md

 Let's give [this](https://www.askpython.com/django/deploy-django-app-on-heroku) a whirl!

 Still getting a "failed to compile Python app" error.
 Now I'm trying a couple more changes from [this tutorial.](https://www.geeksforgeeks.org/how-to-deploy-django-application-on-heroku/)

+**Successfully deployed!** I am really excited about this.
+Thanks to @maansi1702 for GeeksForGeeks and AskPython for the tutorials that helped me overcome this hurdle.
+One important thing to note is that my CSS is not loading at all, so even the admin panel is just unformatted links.
+That will be the next thing to fix and then I can focus on UI and on organizing and categorizing the links!